 I really like this time of year as it gives me an opportunity to reflect and more importantly to plan ahead.
 I’ve often been called organised, some might even say a control freak (particularly my dear wife).

-Posted by siteadmin on Friday 12th December 2014
+Posted by siteadmin on Friday 12th of December 2014

 The big news in the financial world was last week’s Autumn Statement from the Chancellor, George Osborne.